cwarden45/Bastu_Cat_Genome/Basepaws_Notes/Read_QC/PRJNA513845-eDNA/metagenomics/README.md

 The amplicon type (F230 vs FishE) shows a noticabe difference for some metrics (more so than the sequencer).

-However, aside from indiciating a non-trivial number of bacterial reads for eukaryotic amplicon sequencing, the classificaiton rate was not as consistently different in a similar way between sequencers.
+However, aside from indiciating a non-trivial number of bacterial reads for eukaryotic amplicon sequencing, the classification rate was not as consistently different in a similar way between sequencers.

 **Original SRA Downloaded Reads:**